 - How do I cover the costs?

 - Which assets will be left for my spouse and children?

 - What are the risks?

 NC Planning Can Help Answer All of These Questions for You and Your Loved Ones

 When a loved one is suffering from the early stages of Dementia or Alzheimer’s, you should not have to worry about the cost of healthcare.
 However, with the rising cost of care, this is a very large concern for many families.
 The average cost of skilled nursing care is in excess of $6,000.00 a month.
-Few people can afford to pay the full cost of a long-term nursing home stay.
-Our team at NC Planning will develop a personalized asset protection strategy to minimize “out of pocket” expenses through the use of governmental benefit programs to maximize on one’s retirement savings.
+Few people can afford to pay the full cost of a long-term nursing homestay.
+Our team at NC Planning will develop a personalized asset protection strategy to minimize “out of pocket” expenses through the use of government benefit programs to maximize one’s retirement savings.

 Whether you are engaging in pre-planning discussions or are in a crisis, please call our office to schedule a consultation to ensure you and your family are taking all of the right steps.